 For information on the cost of on-campus housing, visit the residence fees section of the University’s website.

 What payment methods does the University accept?

-The University of Ottawa accepts payment via online or phone banking through financial institutions-a practical and simple way to pay university fees.
-Payments can be made by calling the financial institution's telephone banking number or visiting their online banking site.
+The University of Ottawa accepts payment online through financial institutions-a practical and simple way to pay university fees.
 When making a payment, select University of Ottawa as the payee and use the student number as the account number.

 Payments appear on the student's statement within three banking days.

 When paying for housing fees online, select University of Ottawa Housing as the payee and use the student number as the account number.
 Be sure to use University of Ottawa as the payee for all other payments (including tuition fees).

 For more information, visit the methods of payment section of the University’s site.